seth-hayward/encouragebot/README.markdown

 - November 19th, 2012.
 Added support for adding "updates" to each goal.
 Began reading The Well-Grounded Rubyist.
 Using this reading to dogfood the current encouragebot application.
 - November 20th, 2012.
 Sent first email from app in dev mode and in production (at heroku).

+### Test Driven Development

+This project utilizes TDD to continually test the site.
+As of November 21st, we have 150 tests in our suite.
+We use the Rspec and Capybara to test our application.

 ---
 ## TODO
 ---